-For Alaska, our forecasts of cost per ASM and fuel cost per ASM are based on forward-looking estimates, which will likely differ from actual results due to the volatility of fuel prices.
-There are several factors impacting our estimates including, but not limited to, the volatility of fuel prices.
-Fuel cost per ASM above includes our estimate of fuel hedging gains that we expect to realize on settled hedges during the quarter and actual mark-to-market hedging gains/losses recognized in October and November for hedges that settle in future periods.
-See pages 5 and 6 for additional information regarding fuel costs.
+\ For Alaska, our forecasts of cost per ASM and fuel cost per ASM are based on forward-looking estimates, which will likely differ from actual results due to several factors including, but not limited to, the volatility of fuel prices and the finalization of certain matters, including possible adjustments to depreciation on our owned MD-80 fleet following a re-assessment of the salvage values and disposal dates and a retroactive rate increase at Los Angeles International Airport.
+Fuel cost per ASM above includes our estimate of fuel hedging gains that we expect to realize on settled hedges during the quarter and actual mark-to-market hedging losses recognized in the quarter for hedges that settle in future periods.
+See pages 5 and 6 for an additional information regarding fuel costs.